1948 Ecuadorian presidential election

 Presidential elections were held in Ecuador on 6 June 1948.
 The elections were supervised by the Supreme Electoral Tribunal for the first time.
-The result was a victory for Galo Plaza of the National Democratic Civic Movement.
+The result was a victory for Galo Plaza of the National Democratic Civic Movement, a moderate coalition that was able to draw supporters from both the Liberal Party and some traditional conservatives.
 He was inaugurated as President on 1 September 1948.